mwsohn/StataFiles.jl/README.md

 * When importing, it can break large files into small chunks and can handle very large files gracefully in memory strapped situations.
 * All variable labels will be imported with `TableMetadataTools.jl`.
-* All variables with value labels will be imported into CategoricalArrays.
+* All variables with value labels will be imported as `CategoricalArrays`.
 Original value will be lost.
 Only the value labels will be kept.
 If you want to keep original values, use the `keep_original = true` option.
 * All `int` or `long` variables with `%d` or `%td` formats will be imported as Julia dates using the `Dates` package.
-* All `float` or `double` variables with `%tc` or `%tC` formats will be importe as Julia `DateTime`s.
+* All `float` or `double` variables with `%tc` or `%tC` formats will be imported as Julia `DateTime` variables.
 * When exporting, Julia Dates and DateTimes will be automatically converted to Stata with the formats `%tdNN-DD-CCYY` for dates and `%tc` for datetimes.
-* CategoricalArrays will be exported into `byte` or `int` types with all values labels.
+* CategoricalArrays will be exported into `byte` or `int` types with all value labels.

 ## Installation